About Yoga and Meditation

 What is the payment policy?

-We ask you to pay your bill in cash upon arrival.
+We ask you to pay your bill in cash upon arrival. **Please note it is a 20-30 minute walk to the ATM / cash machines from the centre, so we do advise you to prepare your cash before arriving into Kep Town.
 Unfortunately we do not accept credit cards or bankcards.
-If you decide to shorten your stay, we provide a 50% refund of your full payment, unless there is a case of severe emergency.
+If you decide to shorten your stay, we provide 50% refund of your remaining days, excluding the deposit.

 What is the minimum stay at Vagabond Temple?